GoInterject/ids-dotnet-api/README.md

 # <a name="status-controller">Status Controller</a>

 As an additional tool for testing and to assist in future troubleshooting of client APIs, a status controller is available.
 There are two endpoints.
 One is just to check if the api is running and can be reached at {base url}/api/v1/status.
-The other is to check the installed version and obtain any other information stored in the appsettings.json > app property.
+The other is to check the installed version and obtain any other information you wish to expose stored in the _**ApplicationOptions**_.
 This one can be reached at {base url}/api/v1/status/info.

-Neither of these endpoints are secured.

 # <a name="app-settings">App Settings</a>